 From Munich, you get to Chiemsee by taking a train from the Munich Central Station towards Salzburg.
 Possible stations to get out are Prien am Chiemsee, Übersee or Bernau am Chiemsee.

-How to get to Konigsee
+How to get to Königssee

-Konigsee is also reachable by train from the Munich Central Train Station.
+Königssee is also reachable by train from the Munich Central Train Station.
 When taking a train, get out at Schönau am Königssee station and walk a couple of minutes following the signs.

-Sylvensteinsee is the only lake in the list not accessible by public transportation from Munich.
-If you have a car, it is only one hour drive from Munich.
+Sylvensteinsee is the only lake on the list not accessible by public transportation from Munich.
+If you have a car, it is only one one-hour drive from Munich.
 Sylvensteinsee is a popular lake for kayaking and stand-up paddling.
 In the hot summer months, you can of course also swim here.
 It is usually less crowded than the other lakes on my list and has very beautiful panoramic views.

-Walchensee lake is also known as the Caribic of Bavaria because of its crystal-clear turquoise waters.
+Walchensee Lake is also known as the Caribic of Bavaria because of its crystal-clear turquoise waters.
 It is one of the deepest and largest alpine lakes in Germany.
 The peaks of Heimgarten and the Herzogstand are popular hiking destinations in the area with panoramic views over Walchensee and Kochelsee.
 Walchensee is about one hour away from Munich and accessible by train.